nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       To schedule an appointment with our orthodontist and receive specific details and personalized advice tailored to your orthodontic needs, please contact our office at 9043193021.
 Our friendly staff at the best dental clinic will be happy to assist you and answer any questions you may have.
 Take the first step toward achieving a confident, healthy smile today!
-  - heading: Child Dental Care - Caring for Little Smiles, One Step at a Time
+  - heading: CHILD DENTAL CARE - CARING FOR LITTLE SMILES, ONE STEP AT A TIME
     text: >+
       Healthy teeth and oral hygiene are absolutely necessary to your child’s overall health.
 Teeth help the child eat and talk.
 Milk teeth are